This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 Endnotes:

-[1] The three printed editions were published by K. G. Saur Verlag (Munich, etc.) with title Trotsky Bibliography; the first edition (458 pp., 3,227 items) was published in 1982, the second edition (XXXI, 581 pp., 5,009 items) in 1988, and the third edition (2 vol., XXVII, 840 pp., 9,434 items) in 1999.
-More details about the printed versions is to be found here. – It should be mentioned here that our bibliography strictly focuses on the so-called secondary literature about Trotsky, which implies that for example the various editions of his autobiography (My life [Moia zhizn']) are not considered; however, a very few exceptions occur with regard to Trotsky as author, namely the listing of some items from Trotsky's pen about his son, Lev Sedov, and his partner, Natalia Sedova, as well as a short autobiographical sketch which he wrote in 1922.
+[1] The three printed editions of our Trotsky Bibliography were published by K.G.
+Saur Verlag (Munich, etc.); the first edition (458 pp., 3,227 items) was published in 1982, the second edition (XXXI, 581 pp., 5,009 items) in 1988, and the third edition (2 vol., XXVII, 840 pp., 9,434 items) in 1999.
+More details about the printed versions is to be found here. – In 2005 we decided to discontinue the publication of printed editions and to substitute them by placing a regularly updated online version within the framework of our TrotskyanaNet website. – It should be mentioned that our Trotsky bibliographies (the printed as well as the online editions) strictly focus on the so-called secondary literature about Trotsky, which implies that for example the various editions of his autobiography (My life [Moia zhizn']) are not considered; however, a very few exceptions occur with regard to Trotsky as author, namely the listing of some items from Trotsky's pen about his elder son, Lev Sedov, and his partner, Natalia Sedova, as well as a short autobiographical sketch written in 1917/18 and published in 1922.

 [2] For further details see the general presentation paragraph within this introduction